RaphaelKarmalker/AlgorithmicTrader-QuantResearch/README.md

 ---

 ## Overview

+> **⚠️ Portfolio Repository:** This is a showcase repository demonstrating the framework architecture and capabilities.
+The complete implementation including proprietary trading strategies, live execution code, and internal tools is maintained in a private repository.
+For collaboration or access inquiries, contact: **raphaelkarmalker@gmail.com**

 **AlgorithmicTrader** is a professional-grade quantitative trading framework built on top of [NautilusTrader](https://nautilustrader.io) — a high-performance backtesting and live trading engine written in Rust with Python bindings.